- Proof of Service

-Not responding to the original delinquent notice within the stated time will result in the case being referred to GC Services Collections Agency, where a Civil Assessment of $300.00 will be imposed.
+Not responding to the original delinquent notice within the stated time will result in the case being referred to GC Services Collections Agency.
 Once a case is referred to Collections, all arrangements for payment must be made with GC Services Collections Agency, not the Court.
 The Court will no longer be able to accept payments on the matter.
 Please contact GC Services Collections Agency at 1-800-727-5848 or www.courtpay.gcserv.com.

 *Note: If your citation required a mandatory appearance and you have not appeared before the Court, your case will be set for hearing.
 Payment arrangements will not be made by GC Services until after the Court appearance.